- 1 INTRODUCTION:

 - To list down some of the macroeconomic problems faced by the Indian economy

-- To learn in detail about some of the problems like poverty, unemployment etc.
+- To learn in detail about some of the issues like poverty, unemployment, etc.

 - To discuss the problems in detail